kokkos/kokkos-core-wiki/MachineModel.md

 ![execution-space](https://github.com/kokkos/ProgrammingGuide/blob/figure-edits/figures/kokkos-execution-space-doc.png)

-Figure 2.3 Example Execution Spaces in a Future Computing Node
+<h4>Figure 2.3 Example Execution Spaces in a Future Computing Node</h4>

 ### 2.2.2 Kokkos Memory Spaces
 The multiple types of memory which will become available in future computing nodes are abstracted by Kokkos through _memory spaces_.
 Each memory space provides a finite storage capacity at which data structures can be allocated and accessed.
 Different memory space types have different characteristics with respect to accessibility from execution spaces as well as their performance characteristics.